akramrafid/StudyHub/README.md

 4. Including any additional features or technologies
 5. Adding contact information for team members

-Would you like me to make any specific changes or additions to this README?

 <Actions>
   <Action name="Add deployment instructions" description="Include more detailed deployment steps" />